ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - Psycasts may be upcast for an additional cost specified in their description.
 The effects of upcasting are listed in each psycast's description.
 	- This cost may be psyfocus, neural heat, or some other cost.
 	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast, and so on.
-- All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Verbal, and Material
+- All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, and Material
 	- Kinetic components require the psycaster have one free hand.
+		- Gesture components require the psycaster have two free hands.
 	- Verbal components require the psycaster to be able to speak.
 	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.
 - Some psycasts may require concentration during the psycasts duration.
 Concentration may only be held on 1 psycast at a time.
 Concentration can be dispelled by the psycaster at anytime for free.